SGroe/gpx-segment-importer/README.md

 ## Use of plugin

 The plugin is available in the QGIS plugin repository.
 Just open the plugin repository through the QGIS menu „Plugins” > „Manage and Install Plugins” and search for „GPX Segment Importer“.
 Select it and press „Install plugin”.

 The dialog is available in the toolbar 'GPX Segment Toolbar' or via the menu 'Plugins' - 'GPX Segment Tools'.

 The algorithms 'Import GPX segments' and 'Create track segments' are available in the toolbox (group 'GPX Segment Importer').

+## Motion attributes

+The following motion attributes are calculated.
+They reveal some characteristics of the movement between the track points.

+* A_INDEX: index of start point
+* B_INDEX: index of end point
+* DISTANCE: distance of line segment in meter
+* DURATION: duration between track points in seconds
+* SPEED: speed between track points in km/h
+* ELEVATION_DIFF: elevation difference between track points in meter

 ## Notes
 * By default, the attributes of the latter track point are used for the line segment